 There are many ways to explore pro bono work during the summer, including working for a firm that offers a sponsored split public interest summer.
 Participating firms allow summer associates to work part of the summer at the firm and the other part at a public interest organization, with the firm paying the entire summer’s salary.
 If you seek community focused, pro bono friendly firms, you should consider working with a firm that offers a sponsored summer program.
 See CDO’s brochure, Firms Sponsoring Split Public Interest Summer Programs, for a listing of firms that offer these opportunities.

-There are numerous resources available to learn about the efforts firms are making to increase the diversity of their attorneys and how successful those efforts have been.
-One resource is the Minority Law Journal’s annual Diversity Scorecard (available to students through ALM Legal Intelligence at www.almlegalintel.com and then clicking the “Research Store” tab).
+- The Minority Law Journal’s annual Diversity Scorecard (available to students through ALM Legal Intelligence at www.almlegalintel.com under the Surveys and Rankings tab).
 This site must be accessed through Yale’s VPN.
 Instructions are available at http://its.yale.edu/services/wifi-and-networks/vpn-campus-access.
 The Scorecard contains information on minority legal staffing levels at law firms in the NLJ 350 and Am Law 200 firms.

 Sometimes simply looking at a firm’s website will give you insight into their diversity efforts.
 For example, some firms include a specific section on diversity, which may highlight the firm’s recruiting efforts, provide its non-discrimination policy, and describe its support of diverse law students and attorneys.
 Find out whether diverse attorneys are members of the law firm’s leadership.
 Finally, when scheduling callback interviews, ask to meet with diverse attorneys.
 Ask them how the firm supports an open and affirming environment for all lawyers.

-When the economy is strong and legal work is plentiful, work/life balance is a real concern for lawyers.
-Although billable work may not be as plentiful at this time, how firms deal with work/life balance issues may still be an important consideration for you.
+How firms deal with work/life balance issues is often an important consideration for students.
 One way to assess a law firm’s efforts is to learn about their parental leave and flexible work policies.
 Keep in mind that while most large firms have written policies in place, many smaller firms handle these issues just as well, but on a more ad hoc basis.
 In addition, remember that work life/balance policies are meaningless if the firm either implicitly or explicitly discourages attorneys from utilizing them.

 Most large firms have written parental leave policies that include coverage of adoptions and children of domestic partners.
 In addition to offering leave, some firms provide a stipend to defray the cost of adoption.
 Firms may base their policies on gender or the attorney’s status as primary caretaker.
 Find out whether a non-primary caretaker is eligible for leave.
 Even for those attorneys eligible for leave, whether the leave is paid and the duration of that leave will vary from firm to firm.
 Beyond learning the specifics of the firm’s leave policy, find out what effect, if any, taking a leave has on advancement in the firm.
 Inquire whether attorneys who have taken a leave have continued to progress on the partnership track and/or have gone on to make partner.